aaranyue/quarTeT/README.md

                         Change TRF parameters: <match> <mismatch> <delta> <PM> <PI> <minscore> Default: 2 7 7 80 10 50
   -r MAX_TR_LENGTH      Maximum TR length (in millions) expected for trf.
 Default: 3 --overwrite           Overwrite existing trf dat file instead of reuse.
+  --noplot              Skip all ploting.
 ```
 Output files should be as follow:
 ```
-{prefix}.best.candidate | The best centromere candidate on each chromosome, and corresponding monomers.
-{prefix}.centro.png     | The figure draws best centromere candidate location, alongside relative length of chromosomes and gap locations for assembly. candidate/              | The folder of all centromere candidates.
-Check here if the best candidate doesn't look well.
+Candidates/             | The folder of all centromere candidates data on each chromosome.
+Check the pdf line chart and vote a best candidate.
-TRfasta/                | The folder of all tandem repeat monomers identified by trf and cluster result on each chromosome.
+TandemRepeat/           | The folder of all tandem repeat monomers identified by trf and cluster result on each chromosome.
-TRgff3/                 | The folder of all tandem repeat hit by BLAST on each chromosome, in gff3 format.
 ```

 **Note that manual selection is highly recommended.**

 In some species, best candidate may unexpectedly fall in near telomere region or other tandem repeat region.

-If the best candidate looks not reasonable, check top candidates in `candidate/` folder, and combine genome browser with TR, TE, and gene content, Hi-C heatmap, pairwise colinearity etc. to vote your candidates.
+You can combine the gene, TR and TE line chart with Hi-C contact heatmap, pairwise colinearity etc. to better vote your candidates.
+Mostly the centromere region is riched in TR, surrounded by rich TE, and low in gene content, but there are also exceptions.

 ## Citation
 Yunzhi Lin, Chen Ye, Xingzhu Li, Qinyao Chen, Ying Wu, Feng Zhang, Rui Pan, Sijia Zhang, Shuxia Chen, Xu Wang, Shuo Cao, Yingzhen Wang, Yi Yue, Yongsheng Liu, Junyang Yue. quarTeT: a telomere-to-telomere toolkit for gap-free genome assembly and centromeric repeat identification.
 Horticulture Research 2023;10:uhad127, https://doi.org/10.1093/hr/uhad127